How much protein do I need per day in my diet?

 The International Society of Sports Nutrition says that a range of 1.4 - 2.0 g/kg is safe and can help you recover from exercise.

-High-protein diets can also improve:
+High protein diets can also improve:

-- Other indicators of cardiometabolic health.
+- Other indicators of cardio-metabolic health.

 The questions that many ask about protein consumption

-Does high protein content cause kidney damage?
+Does high protein cause kidney damage?

 This concern about high protein and the kidneys began with a misunderstanding of why doctors tell people with poorly functioning kidneys (usually due to pre-existing kidney disease) to eat a low-protein diet.

-But there's a big difference between avoiding protein because your kidneys are already damaged, and protein actively damaging healthy kidneys.
+But there's a big difference between avoiding protein because your kidneys are already damaged and protein actively damaging healthy kidneys.

 Proteins have not yet been shown to cause kidney damage.

-Does high protein content cause liver damage?
+Does high protein cause liver damage?

 The liver, like the kidneys, is an important processing organ.
 So it's the same as with the kidneys: people with liver damage (such as cirrhosis) are told to eat less protein.

-If you have liver damage or disease, you should eat less protein, but the safe amount for you should be determined by a doctor.
+If you have liver damage or disease, you should eat less protein, but the safe amount for you should be determined by your doctor.
 But if your liver is healthy, then a high protein diet will not cause liver damage.

 There is no evidence that high protein diets (2.2 g/kg body weight) cause liver damage in healthy adults.

-Does high protein content cause osteoporosis?
+Does high protein cause osteoporosis?

-Does high protein content cause cancer?
+Does high protein cause cancer?

 There are studies that asked people how much protein they consumed during their lifetime and then looked at how often people get cancer.
 Research shows a connection between protein intake and cancer rates.